Comayagua cathedral clock

 The Comayagua cathedral clock, also known as the Arabic clock or the Comayagua clock, is a gear clock dated from the medieval times located in the city of Comayagua, in the Republic of Honduras.
-It is considered the oldest clock in the Americas and the oldest gear clock in the world still in operation since it has been working for more than 900 years.
+It is considered the oldest clock in the Americas and the oldest gear clock in the world still in operation since it has been working presumably for more than 900 years.

 History

-The gears were made and assembled by the spanish moors in Al-Andalus during the Almoravid Empire period around the year 1100 during the reign of Yusuf ibn Tashfin.
-Before being transferred to the Americas, its was working on the Arab palace of the Alhambra in Granada in Spain.
-After the end of the Reconquista and the expulsion of the muslisms and Jews from Castille the palace was occupied by the kings of Spain since Charles V. during the XVII century by order of King Felipe III of Spain, it was transferred to Las Hibueras region (present-day Honduras) of New Spain, where it would function as the city clock.
+The gears were presumably made and assembled by the Spanish moors in Al-Andalus during the Almoravid Empire period around the year 1100 during the reign of Yusuf ibn Tashfin.
+Before being transferred to the Americas, according to the chronicles before it landed to American soil it was working on the Arab palace of the Alhambra in Granada, Spain.
+After the end of the Reconquista and the expulsion of the Muslims and Jews from Castille the palace was occupied by the kings of Spain since Charles V. during the 17th century by order of King Felipe III of Spain, it was transferred to Las Hibueras region (present-day Honduras) of New Spain, where it would function as the city clock.

 Initially it functioned in the Church of La Merced, which was at that time the cathedral of the city, being installed in 1636.
-However, by 1711 it was relocated to the recently completed Cathedral of the Immaculate Conception, which at that time was the largest building in the city and one of the largest cathedrals in Central america during the viceroyalty of New Spain, being installed in the bell tower of the temple.
+However, by 1711 it was relocated to the recently completed Cathedral of the Immaculate Conception, which at that time was the largest building in the city and one of the largest cathedrals in Central America during the viceroyalty of New Spain, being installed in the bell tower of the temple.